Road Closures & Uphill Restrictions

 - Hotel guests must provide proof of hotel reservations

-Cardiff Fork has been chosen as the turnaround for Big Cottonwood Canyon because it can safely accommodate vehicles without causing additional congestion at the mouth, which can impact the residential neighborhoods.
+Cardiff Fork has been chosen as the turnaround for Big Cottonwood Canyon because it can safely accommodate vehicles without causing additional congestion at the mouth, which can impact the residential neighborhoods of Cottonwood Heights.
 Using Cardiff as the turnaround also allows access for visitors using the trailheads in the lower canyon.
-UPD officers are typically stationed at the mouth, advising traffic to turn around and we use the freeway signs where we can to let folks know about any restrictions.
-The resorts also place signs at the mouth of the canyon with their parking status and we ask that all drivers take note of their daily messages.
+UDOT uses freeway signs when possible to let folks know about any restrictions.
+The resorts also place signs at the mouth of the canyon with their parking status and we ask that all drivers take note of their daily messages when driving up.
 We encourage everyone to frequently check @UDOTCottonwoods stories or tweets on busy weekends and/or powder days before heading up the canyon for the latest road status updates.

 An uphill restriction will only be put into effect when all parking is at capacity, which includes at the resorts, at trailheads and on the roadside.
 While it is never the goal of UDOT to restrict access to public lands, in the event that all parking is at capacity and creating a public safety hazard, UDOT, in coordination with UPD and the resorts, will temporarily implement an uphill restriction.
 All visitors who do not meet the uphill traffic exceptions will be turned around at designated areas.
 As stated above in the “Who is allowed uphill during an uphill restriction?” question, visitors using trailheads (below Cardiff Fork for BCC and below White Pine for LCC) or roadside parking will be allowed uphill when parking spots become available as UDOT/UPD monitor the parking situation.